Windows Genuine Advantage: WGA Notifications

 On April 25, 2006, Microsoft began distributing Windows Genuine Advantage Notifications as "critical update" KB905474 to Windows users.
 For Windows 7, KB971033 has the same function.
 Back in 2006, users with copies the WGA believed to be unlicensed were exposed to alerts at startup, login, and during use of the Windows OS, stating that they do not have a genuine copy of Windows.
 Users with legitimate copies are not supposed to see the alerts (although some do anyway).
 On May 23, 2006, Microsoft updated the program, closing some forms of circumvention, but reportedly not all.
 It was updated again on May 30, June 6 and June 27, 2006, though some forms of circumvention are still usable.
 The latest versions do not roll out worldwide at the same time: the dates given are the earliest dates on which the versions appeared, so the actual version being offered in some places will be an earlier version than the latest release.
 It is still possible to opt out of receiving this update using the "do not show" option at the Windows Update site (Windows XP), and the "Hide" option in the right-click menu of Windows Update in Control Panel (Windows Vista/7/8).
 In addition to these notifications, Windows Genuine Advantage will also notify users with the message "This version of Windows XP is no longer secure" if users on an XP Operating System are not using Service Pack 3, and it will provide a link to help users to update their systems to the new service pack.

+In 2025, Windows Geniune Advantage does not force the computer to activate.
+It instead shows a watermark.

 The version of Windows Genuine Advantage Notifications released November 29, 2006, had a changed install process to inform the user of what the program does, and can also be set to automatically update to newer versions of Windows Genuine Advantage Notifications.
 It also informs users that may have a non-genuine version of Windows why their Windows version isn't being reported as genuine.
 However, unlike previous releases, it started being only automatically delivered to Windows machines using four widely distributed product keys.

-The latest update (version 1.9.0040.0) was released on March 24, 2009.